TritonDataCenter/sdc-docker/README.md

  * docker ps
    * does not filter (and -a is same)
    * doesn't show actual exit status / time
+ * docker restart
+   * supports -t
+ * docker rm
+   * *ALWAYS* behaves as though -f were passed
+   * does not support other options
  * docker run -d --name=foo lx-busybox:0.002 /bin/sh
    * supports -m, -c
    * does not support any other options (especially interactive modes)